FAQ for the 2022/23 school year

 Over the past number of years, our division has been in the process of upgrading and modernizing our ventilations systems.
 This proactive work means that all of our schools have air handling systems that bring fresh air in and circulate it throughout the building.
 Most of our buildings have highly automated systems that actively monitor air quality and adjust ventilation accordingly.

-What do I do if my child is sick?
+What do I do if my child is sick with COVID symptoms?

 What happens if my child gets sick while at school?